fan2goa1/MaximumFairClique/README.md

 # Maximum Fair Clique

-This paper proposes a new high-order subgraph model for a binary attribute graph, the Relative Fair Clique, based on the concept of a Clique.
+This is the repository corresponding to the paper "Efficient Maximum Fair Clique Search over Large Networks".
+This paper proposes a new high-order subgraph model for a binary attribute graph, the Relative Fair Clique, based on the concept of Clique.
 The purpose of this paper is to find the Maximum Fair Clique in large graphs.

 ## Code Structure